Fall 2017 Office Hours

 Guest Seminar Leader, “Claustral Phobias in Diderot’s La Religieuse,” College of Charleston, South Carolina (via Skype), February 2015.

-Invited Speaker, “Radical Rewording: Olympe de Gouges’s Declaration of the Rights of Women.”
-Radical Words Lecture Series, Clark Art Institute, October 2014.
+“Radical Rewording?
+Olympe de Gouges’s Declaration of the Rights of Women.”
+Radical Words Lecture Series, Clark Art Institute, Williamstown, Massachusetts, October 2014.

-“Les Murs du couvent dans le théâtre de la Révolution,” Université Blaise-Pascal/Musée de la Révolution française, “Entre scène et foyer: décors, costumes et accessoires dans le théâtre de la Révolution et de l’Empire” conference, Vizille, France, June 2007.
+“Les Murs du couvent dans le théâtre de la Révolution.”
+Université Blaise-Pascal/Musée de la Révolution française, “Entre scène et foyer: décors, costumes et accessoires dans le théâtre de la Révolution et de l’Empire” Vizille, France, June 2007.

 Awards, Fellowships & Grants